tovdal/Pollen-Forecast-App/README.md

 # Pollen Forecast App

-This is a simple Razor Pages project to display pollen forecasts for Sundsvall.
-The project was created to learn more about ASP.NET and Razor Pages.
+This is a simple Razor Pages project to display pollen forecasts for Sundsvall, Stockholm, Gothenburg and Malmö.
+The project was created to learn more about ASP.NET and Razor Pages (And just for fun).

 ## Features